centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/advanced-configuration.md

 There are a few different workarounds for this issue.
 One method is "port forwarding" through the firewall.

-> For this example, set the MAP server to listen and send data through port 80.
+> For this example, set the MAP (Legacy) server to listen and send data through port 80.
 > Replace each occurence of *80* with the port you want to use.

 1. Check your firewall.

-    On your MAP server, run the following command to check that the firewall is
+    On your MAP (Legacy) server, run the following command to check that the firewall is
     running:

     ```shell